Health Information Management

 University Health Services does not charge fees for copies of medical records being released to health care facilities for continued treatment, to insurance companies for settlement of a claim, or for copies of immunization records.

 Patient requests for copies of medical records will be billed at a rate of up to $6.50.

-A prepayment of $23.04 is required for all attorney/subpoena requests and for insurance application processing.
+A search and retrieval fee of $27.14 is required for all attorney/subpoena requests and for insurance application processing.
 Per page fees will also apply: